 Chatbooks is always doing cool collaborations with talented artists, and right now you can print or reprint your series books in beautiful floral covers.

 (The Rifle Paper Co patterns are not available on custom books right now – but there are other covers that you can use for custom books!
 Look in the app for “collections” to see cover options from Stately Type, Oh Joy!, The House That Lars Built, and Lisa Congdon.
 All super cute, and perfect for themed books like babies, travel, etc.)

 4. Photograph your kid’s artwork and print them in a book!

 This cuts down on paper clutter and preserves the memories.
 It’s easy to print another copy for Grandma too!
 There’s a post here on how I photograph children’s artwork.

 5. Make a custom book as a gift.

-I did one for Father’s Day recently, and we’ve done books for birthdays or the grandparents.
-Custom books go up to 365 pages, which gives you the ability to make longer books that the 60 page series books.
-I usually choose hardcover for my custom books that are gifts, which is an easy $5 upgrade.
+I did one for Father’s Day recently, and we’ve done other books for birthdays or the grandparents.
+Custom books go up to 365 pages, which gives you the ability to make longer books that the 60-page series books.
+I usually choose hardcover for my custom gift books, which is an easy $5 upgrade.
 I really love the full bleed option on the 8×8″ version!